alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-25-bidahs-committed-in-funerals.md

 hijri: Muharram 6, 1442
 date: 2020/08/25
 category: [funerals, bidah, fatwas]
-excerpt: Such traditions are baseless in the purified Shariah.
+summary: Such traditions are baseless in the purified Shariah.
 Rather, they are bid'ahs related to Jahiliyyah.
 shaykhs: Shaykh Ibn Baz
 ---